 Changing the Picture contains a set of actions needed to address the drivers of violence against Aboriginal and Torres Strait Islander women.
 Read more on the Our Watch website.

 Pride in Prevention is an evidence-based guide for understanding LGBTIQ+ experiences of family violence.
 It links the drivers of violence against LGBTIQ+ people with the drivers of men’s violence against women.
 Read more on the Rainbow Health Australia website.

-- These are the gendered drivers of violence against women as capture in Change the Story: A shared framework for the primary prevention of violence against women in Australia.
+- These are the gendered drivers of violence against women as captured in Change the story: A shared framework for the primary prevention of violence against women in Australia.
 Change the Story is an evidence-based framework developed by Our Watch.
 You can read more about it on the Our Watch website.

 - Statistics source: National Community Attitudes Survey (2021).
 You can read the survey results on the ANROWS website.